pyeventsourcing/eventsourcing/README.md

 including backups ("at rest"), which is a legal requirement in some jurisdictions when dealing with personally identifiable information (PII) for example the EU's GDPR.

 **Optimistic concurrency control** — ensures a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
-Leverages any optimistic concurrency controls in the database adapted by the record manager.
+Leverages optimistic concurrency controls in adapted database management systems.

 **Worked examples** — simple example application and systems, with an example entity class, example domain events, and an example database table.
 Plus lots of examples in the documentation.

 ## Synopsis